yylam-ai/loan-default-prediction/README.md

 2. Retrieve missing historical data if possible.
 It would be difficult to keep track of borrower's historical data accurately without a complete record.

-## For more details, please refer to this[notebook](https://github.com/yylam-ai/loan-default-prediction/blob/main/prediction.ipynb) 😃
+## For more details, please refer to this [notebook](https://github.com/yylam-ai/loan-default-prediction/blob/main/prediction.ipynb) 😃